garris/BackstopJS/README.md

-removeSelectors          // Array of selectors set to display: none onReadyScript            // After the above conditions are met -- use this script to modify UI state prior to screen shots e.g. hovers, clicks etc. hoverSelector            // Move the pointer over the specified DOM element prior to screen shot (available with default onReadyScript) activeSelector           // (Chromy only) Press the pointer on the specified DOM element prior to screen shot (available with default onReadyScript) clickSelector            // Click the specified DOM element prior to screen shot (available with default onReadyScript) postInteractionWait      // Wait for a selector after interacting with hoverSelector or clickSelector (optionally accepts wait time in ms. Idea for use with a click or hover element transition. available with default onReadyScript) selectors                // Array of selectors to capture.
+removeSelectors          // Array of selectors set to display: none onReadyScript            // After the above conditions are met -- use this script to modify UI state prior to screen shots e.g. hovers, clicks etc. hoverSelector            // Move the pointer over the specified DOM element prior to screen shot (available with default onReadyScript) activeSelector           // Press the pointer on the specified DOM element prior to screen shot (available with default onReadyScript) clickSelector            // Click the specified DOM element prior to screen shot (available with default onReadyScript) postInteractionWait      // Wait for a selector after interacting with hoverSelector or clickSelector (optionally accepts wait time in ms. Idea for use with a click or hover element transition. available with default onReadyScript) selectors                // Array of selectors to capture.
 Defaults to document if omitted.
 Use "viewport" to capture the viewport size.
 See Targeting elements in the next section for more info...